-Conversion processes may pose special challenges for the verification of the RE attribute.
-These challenges arise when using transported RE inputs (e.g., grid sourcing, transportation in a tank, etc.) to produce a green energy output.
-Since energy inputs with different attributes (fossil and renewable) are mixed during transport, these transported inputs can no longer be assigned to one energy source, so they can only be called renewable on a balance-sheet
+Conversion processes may pose special challenges for the verification of the renewable energy attribute.
+These challenges arise when using transported renewable energy inputs (e.g., grid sourcing, transportation in a tank, etc.) to produce a green energy output.
+Since energy inputs with different attributes (fossil and renewable) are mixed during transport, these transported inputs can no longer be assigned to one energy source, so they can only be called renewable on an input-output-balance basis using verification.
+This also applies to potential downstream products, which particularly complicates the regulatory eligibility of that output when proof of a fully renewable energy supply is required.